3.1 Has the child been determined disabled by the Disability Determination Bureau (DDB) or by a Social Security Administration?

-A child may have more than one condition - e.g., Cerebral Palsy and Cancer.
-In those instances, both Cerebral Palsy and Cancer should be checked.
+A child may have more than one condition, for example, cerebral palsy and cancer.
+In those instances, both cerebral palsy and cancer should be checked.
 The CLTS FS should accurately capture each current diagnosis given to the child.
 CLTS FS quality assurance procedures will determine if the diagnoses listed for a child are compatible with the needs and supports the child receives.

-Sometimes a child may have a primary diagnosis as well as secondary diagnoses, again, check all current diagnoses.
-If the screener thinks the primary diagnosis captures the functional limitations that the child has, it is still important to list each diagnoses given to a child.
+Sometimes a child may have a primary diagnosis as well as secondary diagnoses; again, check all current diagnoses.
+If the screener thinks the primary diagnosis captures the functional limitations that the child has, it is still important to list each diagnosis given to a child.

-In many instances, physicians cannot officially diagnose a child until s/he gets older.
-In those cases, other Functional Screen questions can determine correct program functional eligibility for the child, and the absence of a diagnosis should not matter.
-Provisional diagnoses can not be selected on the CLTS FS.
+In many instances, physicians cannot officially make a diagnosis until the child gets older.
+In those cases, other functional screen questions can determine correct program functional eligibility for the child, and the absence of a diagnosis should not matter.
+Provisional diagnoses cannot be selected on the CLTS FS.

 [Back to Top]

-The screener will sometimes encounter diagnoses that the screener does not see listed in the table.
-If the screener does not see a particular diagnosis listed on the table or is uncertain which diagnoses are considered similar, the Diagnoses Cue Sheet (P-00920) (PDF, 449 KB) will help to guide the screener's response.
-The Diagnosis Cue Sheet is accessible via a web-link from the Diagnosis page of the CLTS FS.
+The screener will sometimes encounter diagnoses that they do not see listed in the table.
+If the screener does not see a particular diagnosis listed on the table or is uncertain which diagnoses are considered similar, the Diagnoses Cue Sheet (P-00920) (PDF) will help to guide the screener's response.
+The Diagnosis Cue Sheet is accessible via a web link from the Diagnosis page of the CLTS FS.
 The Cue Sheet will indicate which box to check on the Functional Screen Diagnosis Table.
 If the diagnosis is not on the cue sheet, then the screener can check "Mental Health - Other" or "Substance Abuse - Other" box, if appropriate, and write it in.
-For non-Mental Health or Substance Abuse conditions, enter the diagnosis in the note section on that page.
+For non-mental health or substance abuse conditions, enter the diagnosis in the note section on that page.
 Screeners' entries will be reviewed periodically to update the Cue Sheet.

 If you use the Diagnosis Cue Sheet to determine the proper box to check on the Diagnosis page, write the specific diagnosis the child has in the note section at the bottom of the Diagnosis page.